jharwell/sierra/docs/src/tutorials/project/stage5_config.rst

          # For bivariate batch criteria, select which criteria should be on the
          # X axis if the comparison graphs are linegraphs.
 0=criteria1,
          # 1=criteria2.
 Ignored for univariate batch criteria or if heatmaps are
          # selected for as the comparison type.
+This key is optional, and
+         defaults to 0 if omitted.
          primary_axis: 0

         # The experiments from each batch experiment which should be included on